Facial Reconstruction Washington DC

-Dr. Baker serves as the Director of the Center for Facial Restoration at Medstar Georgetown University Hospital, the Director of the Inova Children’s Hospital Craniofacial Program and his reconstructive practice includes both adults and children.
+Dr. Baker serves as the Director of the Center for Facial Restoration at MedStar Georgetown University Hospital, and the Director of the Inova Children’s Hospital Craniofacial Program, and his reconstructive practice includes both adults and children.
 Dr. Baker directs the Center for Facial Restoration at Medstar Georgetown Hospital.
-This center treats complex problems of the face in a multidisciplinary approach.
+This center treats complex problems they face with a multidisciplinary approach.
 Depending on the problem, several subspecialists combine expertise to achieve an optimal result for the patient.
 This is the only multidisciplinary center focused on complex facial restoration in the Washington DC Metropolitan Region.
 Dr. Baker performs his pediatric reconstruction at the Inova Children’s Hospital in Falls Church.
-This is a state of the art facility that opened in 2016 and is a fully dedicated children’s hospital.
-Dr. Baker performs surgery on patients who have craniofacial problems, cleft lip and plate, jaw problems, facial asymmetry, facial tumors, or pediatric facial trauma.
+This is a state-of-the-art facility that opened in 2016 and is a fully dedicated children’s hospital.
+Dr. Baker performs surgery on patients who have craniofacial problems, cleft lip, and plate, jaw problems, facial asymmetry, facial tumors, or pediatric facial trauma.

 Dr. Baker has doctoral degrees in both dentistry and medicine and has completed full residency and fellowship training in oral & maxillofacial, plastic, and craniofacial surgery.
 His 15 years of training after college give him unparalleled expertise in assessing and restoring facial proportion and structure of both the soft tissues and the underlying skeletal structures of the face.
 Dr. Baker is one of the only specialists in the United States with formal, recognized training in maxillofacial, plastic, craniofacial, and pediatric plastic surgery.

 Many traumatic accidents involve the entire face.
-Dr. Baker has extensive experience in improving both the appearance and the function of these patients.
-His research in soft tissue reconstruction and experience in maxillofacial, plastic, and craniofacial surgery give him extensive experience in this type of surgery.
-Dr. Baker treats acute facial injuries, but also treats patients with post-traumatic deformities.
+Dr. Baker has extensive experience in improving both the appearance and function of these patients in Washington DC.
+His research in soft tissue reconstruction and experience in maxillofacial, plastic, and craniofacial surgery gives him extensive experience in this type of surgery.
+Dr. Baker treats acute facial injuries but also treats patients with post-traumatic deformities.
 These are patients who have had their initial injuries treated previously but suffer from residual functional or aesthetic deformities.
 For dental and jaw reconstruction.
-In adult patients, Dr. Baker works closely with a multidisciplinary team of specialists within the Center for Facial restoration and for pediatric patients, he sees them through the multidisciplinary Inova Children’s Hospital Craniofacial Team.
-Using a team approach, he can place bone grafts, dental implants, and move the jaws and teeth into their original position to restore the preoperative function of the patient.
+In adult patients, Dr. Baker works closely with a multidisciplinary team of specialists within the Center for Facial restoration, and for pediatric patients, he sees them through the multidisciplinary Inova Children’s Hospital Craniofacial Team.
+Using a team approach, he can place bone grafts, and dental implants, and move the jaws and teeth into their original position to restore the preoperative function of the patient.
 Dr. Baker has published and presented treatment algorithms he has developed specifically for patients who have suffered traumatic injuries to the face.

-Dr. Baker treats patients born with craniosynostoses.
+Dr. Baker treats patients born with craniosynostosis in Washington DCs.
 Many of these children require multiple operations on the skull and some even on the face and jaws.
 Dr. Baker is fully capable of performing all stages of surgery including the later stages that require jaw movement.
 Both Georgetown and Fairfax Hospitals provide specialists in pediatric anesthesia and post-operative care in a dedicated pediatric ICU.

 What is craniosynostosis?